guptaria/Burger/README.md

 6. ### Create_a_.env_file_to_store_your_MySQL_Password
 If you set up MySQL to use a password to connect to your database, you need to provide your own .env file.
 If you did not set up MySQL with a password, you can skip this step.

-Create a file named .env in the project root directory (burger) with the following contents.
+Create a file named .env in the project root directory (Eat-Da-Burger) with the following contents.
 Replace mysql_password with your actual MySQL password.
 ```
 # MySQL Password
 MYSQL_PASSWORD='mysql_password'